looopic/DMARC-Analyzer/readme.md

 5. **Browse DMARC Analyzer**
     - Open your web browser and go to `http://localhost:5000` to view the DMARC analyzer.

+## Using Microsoft 365

+When you're using Microsoft 365, you first need to register the application in your tenant.
+- Go to https://entra.microsoft.com and log in using an administrator.
+- Go to Applications -> App registrations
+- Create a new registration
+- Enter a name and choose "Accounts in this organizational directory only"
+- Select Web as a platform and enter `http://localhost:5000/callback` as the callback URI
+- Go to Certificates & Secrets and create a new secret key for the application.
+Copy the key and enter it into the .env-file.

+- You're now able to start the application using the script `extract_attachments_M365.py`

+    ```bash
+    python extract_attachments_M365.py
+    ```

 ## Requirements